How to Start a Podcast

 If You are Looking to Spend Less than $100

 This will always be the hardest budget to fit, but chances are you can probably get your podcast started with simple means that you may already have or can find easily, like ear pods with a built-in microphone.
 These can be commonly found between $10-$30 and go directly into a computer mic input.
+If your computer requires the TRRS to be split to separate TRS inputs, you would need an adapter like the YMM-107.
 You could also pair an affordable set of headphones like the Hosa HDS-100 for around $30, and a Samson Meteor USB microphone for around $70.

 If You are Looking to Spend $100-250